Bbert88/stock-analysis/README.md

 ### Disadvantage of Refactoring Code

 Refactoring existing code does come at a cost.
 One disadvange is that refactoring will require additional time to complete the project.
-With this additional time, the user may get the same result.
 One could argue that tenths of a second of runtime may not be worth the additional work time required.
-However, the more efficient the code, the better and quicker it will run as the data sets grow.
-Another disadvantage is the possibility of the code not producing the same result.
+The refactoring process can be very time consuming, especially when it comes to large projects.
+There is the possibility of the code not producing the same result which will then require additional time and resources to get the desired outcome.
+From a business perspective, another disadvantage would be the money required to refactor code.
+Since the output/result will remain the same, some choose not to refactor.
+The only disadvantage to refactoring this VBA script for the stocks analysis was the additional time required to do so.